colindembovsky/pipelines-as-code/readme.md

 ### Pipeline Variables
 Pipeline variables are specified in Azure DevOps when you create a pipeline from the YML file.
 These allow you to abstract the variables out of the file.
 You can specify defaults and/or mark the variables as "secrets" (we’ll cover secrets a bit later).

 > **Note**: if you specify a variable in the YML variables section, you cannot create a pipeline variable with the same name.
-If you plan on using pipeline variables, you must not specify them in the "variables" section.
+If you plan on using pipeline variables, you must **not** specify them in the "variables" section.

+When should you use pipeline variables?
+This is useful if you plan on triggering the pipeline manually and want to set the value of a variable at queue time.
+Imagine you sometimes want to build in `DEBUG` other times in `RELEASE`: you could specify `buildConfiguration` as a pipeline variable when you create the pipeline:

 When should you use pipeline variables?
 This is useful if you plan on triggering the pipeline manually and want to set the value of a variable at queue time.
 Imagine you want to build in DEBUG some times and in RELEASE in other times: you could specify `buildConfiguration` as a pipeline variable when you create the pipeline:
 TODO: show buildConfig var